 On Wednesday evening, April 25, 2018, friends of The Volunteer English Program will gather again to attend the Building the Chester County Community fundraiser at the Desmond Hotel.
 This evening of celebration will include a cocktail reception, delicious sit-down dinner, engaging conversation, and the annual Betsy Hawkes Memorial and VEP Community Partner Award presentations.

-Be with us as we celebrate 32 years of continuous outreach to and instruction for our friends, neighbors, and co-workers who dedicate themselves to learning English, American customs, and contributing to the enrichment of all our lives.
+Be with us as we celebrate 32 years of continuous outreach to friends, neighbors, and co-workers who dedicate themselves to learning English, American customs, and enriching of all our lives.

 Last year’s celebratory event recognized the endeavors of the program’s volunteers and contributors, and funds raised support VEP’s efforts to teach English and cultural enrichment to those living or working in Chester County.